-Since 1990, Buddy has had assisted a wide variety of clients who are faced with property damage and personal injury lawsuits brought by neighboring residents, administrative claims brought by state and federal regulatory agencies under various environmental statutes and regulations, disputes among persons responsible for clean up costs at numerous remediation sites under the Superfund Act or CERCLA, natural resource damages claims, and the opportunity to re-develop potentially contaminated properties.
-He has also helped numerous clients deal with the environmental laws and regulations governing chemical manufacturing facilities, wood treatment facilities, and facilities that generate, treat or dispose of hazardous and solid waste.
+For over 25 years, Buddy has assisted a wide variety of clients facing property damage and personal injury lawsuits brought by neighboring residents, administrative claims brought by state and federal regulatory agencies under various environmental statutes and regulations, disputes among persons responsible for clean up costs at numerous remediation sites under the Superfund Act or CERCLA, natural resource damages claims, and opportunities to re-develop potentially contaminated properties.
+He has also helped numerous clients navigate the complex environmental laws and regulations governing chemical manufacturing facilities, wood treatment facilities, and facilities that generate, treat or dispose of hazardous and solid waste.
 Buddy has worked on environmental and toxic tort cases throughout the United States.
-He has also worked on behalf of the State of Alabama in its long-running dispute with the United States Army Corps of Engineers and the States of Georgia and Florida over water resources.
+He also worked on behalf of the State of Alabama in a long-running dispute with the United States Army Corps of Engineers over water resources.

 Buddy’s jury trials and other cases have ranged from a single plaintiff to several thousand plaintiffs.
 Whether defending against the claims of thousands or an administrative order of a regulatory agency, Buddy believes it is important to communicate his client’s story.
 As a result, he often works closely with experts in the fields of toxicology, epidemiology, hydrology, remediation, engineering, and medicine to ensure that complex issues are presented clearly and understandably to judges and juries and to identify weaknesses or gaps in the opposing party’s case.

 Environmental and Toxic Tort Litigation - When Neighbors, Neighborhoods, or an Entire City Files Suit.